Inzhenerka/docs.getdbt.tech/website/blog/2025-04-18-dbt-mcp-server.md

 dbt has knowledge about the data assets that exist across your entire data stack, from raw staging models to polished analytical marts.
 The dbt MCP server exposes this knowledge in a way that makes it accessible to LLMs and AI agents, enabling powerful discovery capabilities:

 - **For human stakeholders**: Learn about your production dbt project interactively through natural language.
-Business users can ask questions like "What customer data do we have?" or "Where do we store marketing spend information" and receive accurate information based on your dbt project's documentation and structure.
+Business users can ask questions like "What customer data do we have?" or "Where do we store marketing spend information?" and receive accurate information based on your dbt project's documentation and structure.
 - **For AI agent workflows**: Automatically discover and understand the available data models, their relationships, and their structures without human intervention.
 This allows agents to autonomously navigate complex data environments and produce accurate insights.
 This can be useful context for any agent that needs to operate on top of information in a data platform.

 The data discovery tools allow LLMs to understand what data exists, how it's structured, and how different data assets relate to each other.
 This contextual understanding is essential for generating accurate SQL, answering business questions, and providing trustworthy data insights.